ckim328/spotify-py-track-cli/README.md

-# spotifyPYTrack
+# spotify-py-track-cli
-A project to test out GraphQL, and some other tools
+A project to test out GraphQL, and some other tools.
+Utilizing Spotify's API, Python